eeiswerth/formlicious/README.md

 `title`: String - (recommended) The text that is displayed along with the form element.
 See the demo.

+`id`: String - (optional) The id for the form element that corresponds to the field.

 `required`: Boolean - (optional) Set this to true to force validation on the field.
 If not validator is provided, the default is to validate that the input is not empty.